 Team Huddles | David Burkus

-Huddles are brief, informal gatherings that bring team members together to communicate, collaborate, and align.
-As a core practice of Conversational Leadership, when used consistently and effectively, huddles can motivate, unite, and connect teams, fostering stronger communication and collaboration.
+Huddles are brief, informal gatherings that bring team members together to communicate, collaborate, and align their efforts.
+As a core practice of Conversational Leadership, when used consistently and effectively, huddles can motivate, unite, and connect teams, encouraging stronger communication and collaboration.

 Resources